reddybharat/ml-ipynb/README.md

-# ml-ipynb
+# Machine Learning Journal

-Collection of Machine Learning notebooks
+A collection of Jupyter notebooks exploring machine learning concepts, algorithms, and experiments.